librasteve/Air/docs/Air/Component.md

 method Str() returns Mu
 ```

-In general Cromponent::MetaCromponentRole calls .Str on a Cromponent when returning it this method substitutes .HTML for .Str
+Cromponent::MetaCromponentRole normally calls .Str on a Cromponent this method substitutes .HTML for .Str